Collin Klein

-Collin Klein (born September 19, 1989) is an American college football coach and former player.
-He is the offensive coordinator and quarterbacks coach for the Texas A&M Aggies.
-Klein played as a wide receiver for Kansas State during the 2009 season, and made his first career start at quarterback in a win against the Texas Longhorns during the 2010 season.
+Collin Klein (born September 19, 1989) is an American college football coach and former player who is currently the head coach at Kansas State University, his alma mater.
+Klein played as a wide receiver for the Wildcats during the 2009 season, and made his first career start at quarterback in a win against the Texas Longhorns during the 2010 season.
 Klein finished his college career ranked 15th all-time in career NCAA rushing touchdowns.